programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

 Regardless of where you choose to jump off the exploratory process, hopefully this lesson provides you with a working sense of what types of questions exploratory data analysis can help answer, and how it can support your research process.
 Computational techniques are exciting and sometimes flashy, but they do not require us to set aside our research questions, our skepticisms, or our critical thought process.
 We do our best research when we weave methodologies and analytical processes together in pursuit of whatever inspires our curiosity.
 Hopefully this gives you a roadmap for doing just that with Python, NLTK, and pandas.

-# Endnotes
-[^thanks]: My sincere thanks to Justin Joque, Visualization Librarian at the University of Michigan Library and the Digital Project Studio for extensive support throughout the process of writing this tutorial.
-More information about the Digital Project Studio can be found at https://clarkdatalabs.github.io

 # Works Cited

 Hardin, J., Sarkis, G., & Urc, P. C. (2014).
 Network Analysis with the Enron Email Corpus. arXiv preprint arXiv:1410.2759.